Excilious/BioForce-Type-Game/README.md

 # BioForce

 This is not meant as a commercial game, just for a fun project.
-None of the assets are used in a commercial setting.w
+None of the assets are used in a commercial setting.

 A clone of StanislavPetrovV Wolfenstien 3D clone (https://github.com/StanislavPetrovV/Wolfenstein-3D-Clone) Slightly edited with other features but retains the same/similar code.
 Licence can be found within the repository!